 - Amy P. Goldman Fellowship in Pre-Raphaelite Studies

-We use art to create community connections, educate and inspire, and facilitate understanding of both our world and one another.
+We use art to create community connections, foster empathy, educate and inspire, and make meaning of our world.